openlab-at-city-tech/openlab/wp-content/plugins/dynamic-widgets/readme.txt

   - Day of week on day
   - Weeknumer on number
   - Browsers on browser name
+  - IP on ranges
+  - Devices on type
   - Theme Templates on template name
   - Languages (WPML or QTranslate) on language
   - URL on starting with URL, ending on URL or exact match